Image Protection for Robust Cropping Localization and Recovery: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the exploding amount of images transmitted through the Internet, anyone can take a picture anywhere anytime.
-Digital images have largely replaced the conventional photographs from all walks of life.
-The rapid advancements of digital image processing has made it extremely easy with the presence of user-friendly image editing software, and the edited images can be shared with others in seconds with social networking services.
-Although these advances have benefited people’s lives, digital images can hardly enjoy the credibility of their conventional counterparts.
-Image forgery is to deliberately alter the interpretation of the original image by modifying parts of its contents.

-Cropping is the process of removing the unwanted areas of an image.
-It enlarges the subjects inside the preserved areas, which improves the magnification of a photograph, creates focus and strengthens the composition~\cite{takahashi2019data}.
-However, cropping can also be an extremely cheap and effective way to maliciously alter the underlying meaning.
+Image cropping is the process of removing unwanted areas of an image, which creates focus and strengthens the composition.
+However, it can also be an extremely cheap and effective way to maliciously alter the underlying meaning.
 Fig.~\ref{img_teaser} shows two examples of malicious image cropping forgery.
 The attackers crop the images and mislead the audience with fake comments.
-Without the ground-truth as reference, the audience are easily deceived by what they observe from the manipulated images.
-What's worse, they might further circulate these fake images.
-As a result, fabricating stories by cropping can be a means for some politicians to influence public opinion.
+Without the ground truth as a reference, people are easily deceived by what they observe from manipulated images.